 Christopher BohleAssociate Director of Student Life

-Chris also teaches a leadership course focused on leadership development and social change.
+Chris also teaches in the leadership minor in the Center for Leadership.
+His class focuses on leadership development, social identity and social change.

-Working with students energizes Chris, and he’s grateful to serve in any way.
-He is one lucky guy!
+Working with students energizes Chris, and he’s grateful to serve students in any way.

 - M.Ed., education leadership and policy studies, Loyola University Chicago, 2011